Galen Cisco (Courtesy of the Toronto Blue Jays)

 While in New York, “Ohio State” (Stengel’s name for Cisco) started and relieved.
 Despite the team’s futility, he was able to discuss the art of pitching with teammates Roger Craig, Al Jackson, Don Rowe, Bob Miller, and Larry Bearnarth, all of whom later became pitching coaches in the major leagues.
 “I think everybody used to talk more [then] about the game than they did later.
 I’m talking about in the 1990s on.
 I think they talked about the game much more then,” said Cisco.

 While the team did not perform well, Cisco was likely the best pitcher on the 1964 Mets’ staff.
-Pitching in the new Shea Stadium, the right-handed hurler finished with a 3.62 ERA, while going 6-19 for the still-hapless team.
-In that season, Cisco’s pitching forced a future Hall of Famer to try a new pitch.
+Pitching in the new Shea Stadium, the right-hander finished with a 3.62 ERA while going 6-19 for the still-hapless team.
+In that season Cisco’s pitching forced a future Hall of Famer to try a new pitch.

 Undeterred, Cisco came back in his next start and four-hit the world champion Los Angeles Dodgers, 8-0, in front of 55,000 fans at Shea.
 Cisco’s performances made an impression on his manager.
-During the 1964 season, Stengel acknowledged that the Mets had debated whether to even keep Cisco on its roster in the spring.
+During the 1964 season, Stengel acknowledged that the Mets had debated in the spring whether to even keep Cisco on the roster.
 “Then he got a little bit better and a little bit better and a little bit better.
-Now he’s about as good as anyone we have,” Stengel told The Sporting News.
+Now he’s about as good as anyone we have,” Stengel told The Sporting News.5

-After starting the 1966 season with the Mets Triple-A Jacksonville affiliate, in June he was sold back to the Red Sox, and he finished the season with their Toronto club.
-Dick Williams, manager of the Red Sox’s Toronto Maple Leafs team in the International League, knew Cisco was only about 60 days of service time away from his pension, and wanted to help the soft-spoken Ohioan.
+After starting the 1966 season with the Mets’ Triple-A Jacksonville affiliate, in June Cisco was sold back to the Red Sox, and he finished the season with their Toronto club.
+Dick Williams, the Toronto manager, knew Cisco was only about 60 days of service time away from his pension, and wanted to help the soft-spoken Ohioan.
 For the season, Cisco finished 11-6 in 157 innings in his two International League stops.

 For the remainder of the 1967 season, Cisco pitched for Pittsfield (0.82 ERA in 11 innings) and Toronto (2.08 ERA in 65 innings).
-Cisco enjoyed a renaissance in 1968 for the Louisville club (the Red Sox new International League affiliate).
+He enjoyed a renaissance in 1968 for Louisville, the Red Sox’ new International League affiliate.
 He led the league with a 2.21 ERA while winning 11 games for the Colonels, at one point throwing 22 consecutive scoreless innings.

 After the season, Cisco was sold to the expansion Kansas City Royals, who would begin play the following spring.
 Unlike the Mets in 1962, though, the Royals were more mediocre than atrocious.
 “The Royals I think had a little bit better draft.
 The way the draft was set up I think the Royals had a little bit better advantage than the Mets,” Cisco said, comparing the two expansion clubs.

-Despite struggling with Omaha in the early season (5.00 ERA in 10 games), Kansas City recalled Cisco in June and the Buckeye finished the season in the Royals’ bullpen.
-Cisco finished with a 3.63 ERA, in what would be the last 22 1/3 innings of his major league career.
+Despite struggling with Omaha in the early season (5.00 ERA in 10 games), Cisco was called up by Kansas City in June and the Buckeye finished the season in the Royals’ bullpen.
+Cisco finished with a 3.63 ERA, in what would be the last 22 1/3 innings of his major-league playing career.
 He was 33 years old.

 When Splittorff contemplated quitting in the minors, Cisco talked him out of it.

 “I told him you’re left-handed and your time will come when you’re going to get a shot at the big leagues.
-You have spent three full years playing this game and you should give it one or two more years before retiring,” Cisco told the young pitcher, who won 166 games over 15 seasons in the majors.
+You have spent three full years playing this game and you should give it one or two more years before retiring,” Cisco told the young pitcher, who won 166 games in 15 major-league seasons.

 Cisco was the pitching coach for the Royals’ division championship teams in 1976-1978 before being let go when Whitey Herzog was fired after the 1979 season.
-The experienced pitching coach quickly found work as his old friend Dick Williams hired him to lead the pitchers in Montreal.
+The experienced pitching coach quickly found work; his old friend Dick Williams hired him to lead the pitchers in Montreal.

 Toronto did not re-sign Cisco after the 1995 season, but the year wasn’t all bad for the Ohio State graduate.
 He was inducted into OSU’s Varsity Hall of Fame.

-Two years later, Cisco accepted his final major league job — pitching coach of the Philadelphia Phillies — under new manager Terry Francona, who would lead the Red Sox to its first World Series win in 86 years in 2004.
-The two friends still stay in contact via e-mail, he said.
-After being let go by the Phillies, Cisco worked in the Blue Jays’ minor league system before retiring after 45 years in pro baseball.
+Two years later, Cisco accepted his final major-league job – pitching coach of the Philadelphia Phillies under new manager Terry Francona, who later led the Red Sox to their first World Series championship in 86 years in 2004.
+After being let go by the Phillies, Cisco worked in the Blue Jays’ minor-league system before retiring after 45 years in pro baseball.

-Cisco pointed to Willie Blair as a pitcher of borderline talent stuck in Toronto’s Triple-A farm club, who really worked hard on his game with Cisco.
+Cisco pointed to Willie Blair as a pitcher of borderline talent stuck in Toronto’s Triple-A farm club who really worked hard on his game.
 Blair won 60 games in the major leagues, including 16 for Detroit in 1997.
 “I don’t know if I had a lot to do with it or not, but he went on and had some pretty good years,” said Cisco modestly.

-In 2006 he was enjoying retirement in Celina, Ohio, only a few miles from his hometown of St. Marys .
-Though he doesn’t live in town any longer, St. Marys still gives the Galen Cisco Award to the Little League MVP.
+In 2006 he was enjoying retirement in Celina, Ohio, only a few miles from his hometown of St. Marys.
+St. Marys inaugurated the Galen Cisco Award to the Little League MVP.
 The award has been given since 1965 and was won by Galen’s nephew, Ty, in 1980.
-Though Galen is out of the game now, the Cisco baseball legacy continues.
-Cisco’s grandson, Mike Cisco, was a pitcher at South Carolina in 2006, and Grandpa Cisco would travel to watch Mike pitch for the Gamecocks.
-Galen and Martha Cisco have been together 49 years and enjoy spending time with their two boys, Galen Jr. and Jeff (both of whom played minor league ball), and their families.
+The Cisco baseball legacy carried on.
+His sons, Galen Jr. and Jeff, both played minor-league ball, and his grandson, Mike Cisco, was a pitcher at South Carolina in 2006.

 Sources